Relevance Scoring

 The URL mask is simply a standard web address, but may contain the common wildcards "*" and "?" to make it match more than one page on your site.
 The "*" will match any number of any characters and the "?" will match any single character.
 Non-wildcard characters are matched without regard to case (case-insensitive).

 URL masks which do not begin with "http://" are treated as if they begin with "*".
-Because of this it is recommended that you include the "http://" in your URL masks.

 The URL mask must be followed by a relevance modifier.
 A rule would look something like this:

-http://www.yoursite.com/lastyear/* relevance="50%"
+http://www.example.com/lastyear/* relevance="50%"

 The first part of the rule is the URL mask, the second part the relevance modifier.
-The rule above would match all URLs starting with http://www.yoursite.com/lastyear/ and reduce their relevance to 50% of normal.
+The rule above would match all URLs starting with http://www.example.com/lastyear/ and reduce their relevance to 50% of normal.

 The relevance modifier is a percentage and must be between 1% and 400%.
 A relevance percentage over 100% boosts a page's relevance.
 A relevance percentage under 100% lowers a page's relevance.